"This is their tale. The world as it was through their eyes"

 Everyone Is Bi: Purely heterosexual and homosexual people exist as minorities.
 It's also implied that drow don't even have terms that reference sexualities, so while people may have preferences the very concept of "straight" or "gay" is likely foreign to them.

 Exotic Eye Designs: Several variations.
-All Drow have a red sheen to their pupil that helps them see in the dark that their surface born brethren lack, while tainted characters have red sclera that replaces whatever eye color they had naturally, and people who are fully possessed by their seeds or are sentient demons like Khaless and Naal have completely red eyes with white at the pupil and around the sclera.
+All Drow have a red sheen to their pupil that helps them see in the dark that their surface born brethren lack, while tainted characters have red iris that replaces whatever eye color they had naturally, and people who are fully possessed by their seeds or are sentient demons like Khaless and Naal have completely red eyes with white at the pupil and around the iris.
 And an even rarer variant has a white spiral appear in the pupil, with Sha'sana, briefly Liriel/Diva and Kiel'ndia the only examples so far.

 Explosive Breeder: This is the main reason why the drowolath managed to become the dominant species in the underworld.
 Whilst its mentioned that drow and elves in general find it difficult to get pregnant (leading to low numbers overall despite a thousand year existence), it is also stated that the drowolath are somewhat more fertile than their drowussu cousins, hence why they were able to outbreed the latter and become the most populous underworld species.